Big Ten Football: Preview and Predictions for 2017 Season

 McSorley threw for a school-record 3,614 yards and 29 TDs, tossing four TD passes in each of PSU's final three games, including the Big Ten title game and the Rose Bowl.

 Top receiver Chris Godwin is the only major departure, but the Lions are deep at wideout and have productive tight end Mike Gesicki back for his senior year.

 Want more Penn State?
 Get the new B/R app to track the team and other college football news all season.

-You know the recruiting and development are top-notch when a team sees three-fourths of its starting secondary (as well as its leading tackler) get drafted and the defense is still highly rated.
+You know the recruitment and development are top-notch when a team sees three-quarters of its starting secondary (as well as its leading tackler) get drafted and the defense is still highly rated.
 That's what we have in Ohio State, where the many first-time starters it will play on the back end are hardly a step down from the ones they're replacing.

 Bleacher Report NFL draft expert Matt Miller has five Buckeyes projected as first-round picks in 2018, four of those coming on defense.
 Linebacker Jerome Baker (12th), defensive tackle Dre'Mont Jones (19th), cornerback Denzel Ward (28th) and defensive end Sam Hubbard (31st) are just the tip of the iceberg in terms of defensive talent the Buckeyes have at their disposal in 2017.

 There's also defensive linemen Nick Bosa and Tyquan Lewis, linebacker Chris Worley and safety Damon Webb.

 OSU allowed only 4.36 yards per play and 15.5 points per game last season, numbers that were inflated by the 31-0 loss to Clemson in the playoffs.
 Expect similar numbers, if better ones, this fall.

 Projected Regular-Season Standings